1984 Formula One World Championship: Round 9: Dallas (USA)

 As expected, the track broke up at the point that the cars had to line up behind each other even when right near each other to avoid the strewn gravel- which if the cars got on top of, they would slip and slide (with nearly the same effect as driving on ice) and most likely crash at the tight and extremely demanding Fair Park circuit.
 Mansell held off several challenges from Warwick, who got onto the marbles (strewn gravel) and crashed into a tire barrier- and also challenges from de Angelis, Prost, Lauda and Rosberg.
 Piquet was also catching this group and Arnoux, who had to start from the pit lane, passed several cars and was also closing on the leading group.
 Rosberg, who was running 2nd then forced Mansell into a mistake, and took the lead.
 Mansell had to go into the pits because of problems with his car; Prost took the lead from Rosberg, but eight laps later he clipped the wall and damaged his back right wheel.
 Rosberg, in his ill-handling Williams-Honda took advantage of Prost's mistake and re-passed the Frenchman.
 Piquet hit the wall, and then retired due to a jammed accelerator pedal.
 There were consistent retirements throughout the entire race (all but 2 of the retirements were either accident or punctured-tire related; made worse by the close concrete walls), with the air and track temperatures rising and the track getting even worse.
 Prost then retired due to a puncture, as did Michele Alboreto and Lauda.
 Rosberg, equipped with a skull cap that kept him cool went on to win ahead of Arnoux and de Angelis.

 Only 7 of the 26 cars entered finished the race, one more finisher than Detroit.
 Mansell, one lap down in 6th place, suffered gearbox failure right before the finish, deciding to push his broken black Lotus across the line in the Dallas heat in his black overalls.
 While doing this, he collapsed and fainted due to exhaustion.
 He was given 6th place because the 7th and 8th-place finishers were 2 laps behind Mansell.

-Formula One would return to Texas 28 years later, but to the state capital city of Austin south of Dallas at a permanent circuit in November 2012.
+Although race organiser Dallas Grand Prix of Texas Inc. had agreed to hold five annual races at Fair Park, the company wound up insolvent after the 1984 race amidst an investigation into alleged embezzlement, and the future races were cancelled when the company failed to pay the 1985 front money.
+Another major factor leading to the cancellation was opposition from the nearby, populous Fair Park neighborhood, which was majority Black and low-income; citing noise and traffic concerns, community leaders filed lawsuits against the city and the organiser, creating the possibility that local authorities might not allow future races to take place.
+Formula One would return to Texas in November 2012 at the newly-constructed and permanent Circuit of the Americas, near the state capital of Austin, south of Dallas.